pbrinkmeier/kit-lecture-notes/betriebssysteme/07-inter-process-communication.md

 **Sequential consistency (SC)**:
 > The result of execution is as if all operations were executed in some sequential order, and the operations of each processor occured in the order specified by the program.
 (Lamport)

 When communicating via shared memory, we tend to assume sequential consistency.
-However in reality, the compiler and the CPU re-order instructions to _execution order_ for more efficiency.
+However in reality, the compiler and the CPU re-order instructions to **execution order** for more efficiency.
 Without sequential consistency, multiple processes on multiple cores behave worse than preemptive threads on a single core.

 #### Memory consistency model

-CPUs a generally **not** sequentially consistent because it would..
+CPUs a generally **not** sequentially consistent because it would…

-- ..complicate write buffers
+- …complicate write buffers
-- ..complicate non-blocking reads
+- …complicate non-blocking reads
-- ..make cache coherence more expensive
+- …make cache coherence more expensive

 Compilers also do not generate code in program order because they e.g. re-arrange loops for better performance and perform common subexpression elimination.

 As long as a single thread accesses a memory location at a time, this is not a problem.
-But **don't try to access the same memory location with multiple threads at the same time without proper synchronization!**
+But **don’t try to access the same memory location with multiple threads at the same time without proper synchronization!**

 #### x86 memory consistency

-x86 includes multiple consistency and caching models, including _memory type range registers (MTRR)_ for specifying consistent ranges of physical memory and _page attribute table (PAT)_ for control on 4k page granularity.
+x86 includes multiple consistency and caching models, including **memory type range registers** (MTRR) for specifying consistent ranges of physical memory and **page attribute table** (PAT) for control on 4k page granularity.

 The caching model and memory consistency are strongly tied together, e.g. certain store instructions such as `movnt` bypass the cache and can be re-ordered with other writes that go through the cache.

 A `lock` prefix makes memory instructions _atomic_, meaning that they are totally ordered and cannot be re-ordered with non-locked instructions.
-(The `xchg` instruction is always locked, although it doesn't wear the prefix.)
+(The `xchg` instruction is always locked, although it doesn’t wear the prefix.)
 Special `fence` instructions prevent re-ordering:

-- `lfence` can't be re-ordered with reads
+- `lfence` can’t be re-ordered with reads
-- `sfence` can't be re-ordered with writes
+- `sfence` can’t be re-ordered with writes
-- `mfence` can't be re-ordered with reads or writes
+- `mfence` can’t be re-ordered with reads or writes

 ## Synchronization